eaprelsky/infodynamics/book/04_04_reducing_friction.md

 - **Improved patient comprehension** of critical instructions
 - **Better adherence** to treatment protocols

-## The Information Physics of Medical Communication
+## The Information Dynamics of Medical Communication

 The key insight from D'Eon's research is that **cognitive resistance in medical settings isn't just about individual capacity**—it's about systemic information design.
 When medical curricula are designed like "drinking from a water cannon" (as D'Eon describes), even the most capable minds will experience high resistance.